 Mortgage Fraud is a fifth opportunity area.
 Here I’m talking about subprime fraud, property valuation fraud, and foreclosure fraud.
 Fraud is rare because, by and large, people are honest and they act in good faith.
 But, every once in a while, you’re going to come across a fraudulent transaction – and that can be expensive.
 You are far better off if you can catch the fraud early on and deal with it immediately.

-Again, this is where Big Data comes into play.
+Again, this is where Big Data impacts the mortgage industry.
 Big Data can look for patterns and discontinuities in those patterns.
 The FBI and other law enforcement agencies are always developing sophisticated techniques to identify potential fraud.
 We can harness those techniques in Big Data algorithms to analyze the mortgage applications under consideration.
 The Big Data algorithms will run in the background and let your staff get on with the business of approving your mortgage applications.

 6. Corporate Acquisitions